Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Firm costs in the cannabis industry

-Cannabis is a labor intensive industry.
 Most cannabis plants are dioecious, meaning there are separate male and female plants, and buds with high concentrations of psychoactive compounds are exclusively produced by unpollinated female plants.
-Therefore, unlike other dioecious crops like fruits or nuts, where males and females must co-mingle, cannabis producers must carefully identify and remove any male cannabis plants from the growing area, since even a single male plant can pollinate---and thereby ruin---an entire crop.\footnote{Since pollination leads to seed production and inferior buds, the producer is typically forced to discard the entire crop if it becomes cross-pollinated.} This laborious process is compounded by a heavy reliance on indoor cultivation, which is generally considered to be more labor intensive than outdoor production.\footnote{Indoor cultivation offers stable growing conditions, year-round harvests, and enables more potent buds \cite{aiz2016}.} When cannabis plant buds have matured, they are harvested and trimmed by hand, a process which takes up to six hours per pound \citep{cervantes2006}.
-Trimming is particularly labor intensive, as workers use hand trimmers to manually shape the harvested buds.
-Other tasks like filling pre-roll shakers are also largely done by hand.\footnote{As noted by \citep{miller2021}, growers have shied away from mechanized trimmers since hand-trimming allows producers to extract higher quality buds and fetch higher prices from consumers.}
+Since pollination leads to seed production and inferior buds, producers are typically forced to discard the entire crop if it becomes cross-pollinated.
+Therefore, unlike other dioecious crops like fruits or nuts, where males and females must co-mingle, cannabis producers must carefully identify and remove any male cannabis plants from the growing area, since even a single male plant can pollinate---and thereby ruin---an entire crop.
+This laborious process is compounded by a heavy reliance on indoor cultivation, which is generally considered to be more labor intensive than outdoor production.\footnote{Indoor cultivation offers stable growing conditions, year-round harvests, and enables more potent buds \cite{aiz2016}.} When cannabis plant buds have matured, they are harvested and trimmed by hand, a process which takes up to six hours per pound \citep{cervantes2006}.
+Trimming is particularly labor intensive, as workers use hand trimmers to manually shape the harvested buds.\footnote{As noted by \citep{miller2021}, growers have shied away from mechanized trimmers since hand-trimming allows producers to extract higher quality buds and fetch higher prices from consumers.} Other tasks like filling pre-roll shakers are also largely done by hand.

-Cannabis is labor intensive at the retail level as well.
-Inside every store, a service counter forms a physical barrier between the customer and the products, and the customer can only make a purchase with the help of a qualified sales representative known as a `budtender'.
-Budtenders are only permitted to service one customer at a time, and since each consultation can take several minutes depending on the customer's needs, most retailers employ several budtenders per shift to boost sales volume.
-These rules are stringently enforced and retailers are subject to frequent compliance audits.
-Penalties for violations include civil and criminal liability for firm owners, making violations a relatively rare phenomenon \citep{hansen2021}.
-Taken together, these regulations suggest that cannabis retailers have high labor intensity compared to similarly-sized retailers in other sectors \citep{miller2021}.